The Carbon Roadshow

 In the Spring of 2016, the Roadshow focused on building relationships with student sustainability activists as well as with the larger university community.
 Activities included profiling student sustainability groups and launching a campus-wide greenhouse gas and climate change awareness survey.
 The Roadshow gave presentations regarding the university's carbon footprint to three groups on campus and reached hundreds of students through in-person and online engagement.

 The final project of the Carbon Roadshow entailed a full accounting of The School of Architecture’s greenhouse gas footprint.
 In the calculation of the School of Architecture's footprint, we developed a method that could be used by other departments and schools across campus.
-We are currently looking for a partner outside of the School of Architecture to test this method.

 Greenhouse Gases and The University of Texas